medir-la-inclinacion-imu-arduino-filtro-complementario

 • 10 DOF IMU, which adds a barometer for estimating the sensor’s altitude.

-As we can see, most IMUs start from a combination of an accelerometer and a gyroscope, being this the most common IMU.
-The reason is that both devices complement each other well and compensate for each other’s limitations.
+As we can see, most IMUs start from a combination of accelerometer and gyroscope, this being the most common IMU.
+The reason is that both devices combine very well and compensate for each other’s limitations.

-• Accelerometers do not have drift in the medium or long term, as they make the absolute measurement of the angle formed by the sensor with the vertical direction marked by gravity.
-However, they are influenced by the movements of the sensor and noise, so they are not reliable in the short term.
+• Accelerometers do not have drift in the medium or long term, as they perform an absolute measurement of the angle the sensor forms with the vertical direction, marked by gravity.
+However, they are influenced by sensor movements and noise, so they are not reliable in the short term.

-• Gyroscopes work very well for short or abrupt movements, but when using vibration gyroscopes that actually measure angular velocity and obtain the angle by integration over time, they accumulate errors and noise in the measurement, so they have drift in the medium or long term.
+• Gyroscopes work very well for short or abrupt movements, but since they use vibration gyroscopes that actually measure angular velocity and obtain the angle by integration over time, they accumulate errors and noise in the measurement, so they have drift in the medium or long term.

-Therefore, combining the measurements from both devices allows IMUs to obtain more precise orientation measurements than those of an accelerometer and a gyroscope separately (we will see this next, but first, let’s reflect on what orientation is).
+Therefore, combining the measurements of both devices allows IMUs to obtain more precise orientation measurements than an accelerometer and a gyroscope separately (we will see this next, but first we will reflect on what orientation is).

 Obtaining Orientation with an IMU

-In everyday life, we are used to dealing with the position of an object, and we know that there is more than one way to mathematically express its relative position.
-For example, we can express its coordinates in another base, using Cartesian coordinates (X, Y, Z), cylindrical, or spherical coordinates.
+In everyday life, we are used to dealing with the position of an object, and we know there is more than one way to express its relative position mathematically.
+For example, we can express its coordinates relative to another base using Cartesian (X, Y, Z), cylindrical, or spherical coordinates.

-However, we are not as accustomed to working with the parameterization of orientation, as it is mathematically a bit more complex.
-Just like position, there is more than one way to express the relative orientation of two systems (for example, Euler angles, rotation matrices, or quaternions).
+However, we are not as accustomed to working with the parameterization of orientation, as mathematically it is somewhat more complex.
+Like position, there is more than one way to express the relative orientation of two systems (such as Euler angles, rotation matrices, or quaternions).

-The most widespread and intuitive are the navigation angles, or Tait-Bryan angles, in which the orientation is represented as three orthogonal rotations around the X axis (roll), Y axis (pitch), and Z axis (yaw).
+Probably the most widespread and intuitive are the navigation angles, or Tait-Bryan angles, where orientation is represented as three orthogonal rotations around the X (roll), Y (pitch), and Z (yaw) axes.

 arduino-imu-3-ejes

-It is common to incorrectly refer to Tait-Bryan angles as Euler angles.
-The Euler angles are a more general formulation.
-Another difference is that the Euler angles take the vertical as the origin of measurement, while Tait-Bryan measures angles relative to the horizontal.
+It is common to incorrectly find Tait-Bryan angles referred to as Euler angles.
+Euler angles are a more general formulation.
+Another difference is that Euler angles take the vertical as the measurement origin, while Tait-Bryan measures angles relative to the horizontal.

-The Tait-Bryan angles are intuitive and straightforward.
-Additionally, they have the advantage of being commutative, meaning the final orientation obtained is independent of the order in which we apply the rotation (something that does not normally occur in rotation representation).
+Tait-Bryan angles are intuitive and simple.
+They also have the advantage of being commutative, meaning the final obtained orientation is independent of the order in which we apply the rotation (something that normally does not happen in the representation of rotations).

-Gimbal lock is such a significant disadvantage that the usual way to represent rotation is through the use of quaternions.
+Gimbal lock is such a significant disadvantage that the usual way to represent rotation is by using quaternions.
 Quaternions are an extension of complex numbers introduced by Hamilton in 1843, which use three imaginary units i, j, and k such that,

 It is known that complex numbers can be used to represent vectors in the plane.
 Equivalently, a quaternion allows expressing a vector in three-dimensional space.

-To express the rotation of a point, an angle α, around an arbitrary vector with coordinates Ex, Ey, Ez, the resulting quaternion takes the following expression:
+To express the rotation of a point by an angle α, around an arbitrary vector with coordinates Ex, Ey, Ez, the resulting quaternion adopts the following expression

 For this reason, quaternions are one of the most common ways to express orientation in computer graphics and will be the preferred method to use when we want to work with orientations in IMUs and Arduino projects.